Note: Due to change of ownership, there are some alterations pending to this page and updated photographs will be added soon...

 Views are stunning, whichever way you turn.

-A traditional farmhouse which wraps around a huge central courtyard on three sides, which has been transformed it into a wonderful country house full of beautiful art, antiques and Moroccan artefacts.
+A traditional farmhouse which wraps around a huge central courtyard on three sides, it has been transformed it into a wonderful country house full of beautiful art, antiques and Moroccan artefacts.
 If a house can be an adventure, this one is.
 Both fascinating and fabulous in equal measure.

 But let's start outside ... the gardens on the slopes all around the house are fantastic, immaculately maintained throughout the year by the gardener.

-Little walk-ways weave through mature trees and colourful shrubberies to hidden terraces and delightful, secret corners.
+Walk-ways weave through mature trees and colourful shrubberies to hidden terraces and delightful, secret corners.

 It's a huge pool, an irregular shape but more or less 15 m x 11 m with a circular, shallow kiddies bit as well.
 There's solar-powered heating to extend the swimming season and the whole area is securely walled and gated.